Ed-von-Schleck/vecox/README.md

 ## How It Works ##

 VeCoX differs from git or mercurial in that it tracks *document* revisions and has no concept of a project-wide revision.
 So every *save* operation on a document is comparable to a *commit* in git, except that it targets only one document (however, one can conveniently save many documents in one go).

-VeCoX has no equivalent of `git add`, since no files are tracked.
+There's no equivalent of `git add`, since no files are tracked.

-VeCoX stores documents efficiently, especially large documents with many, mostly small changes between saves.
+VeCoX stores documents efficiently, especially on large documents with many, mostly small changes between saves.
 Similar to git, it tracks content, not files, so if two documents have a number of identical nodes, VeCoX save those nodes only once.

 ## Command Line Usage ##